 Independent property advisory in Madeira is structured as a fixed fee paid by the buyer.
 This removes the conflict of interest inherent in commission-based arrangements entirely.

-The total value delivered, negotiated price savings, due diligence protection, coordination efficiency, and legal risk avoided, consistently exceeds the advisory fee on any purchase above approximately €200,000.
+On purchases above approximately €200,000, the total value delivered, negotiated price savings, due diligence protection, coordination efficiency, and legal risk avoided, will often outweigh the advisory fee.
 Below that threshold, the calculus is less clear.
-Above it, proceeding without independent representation is statistically the more expensive option.
+The point is not that representation always pays for itself, but that proceeding without it leaves the largest risks unmanaged.

 The cost of independent advice is a known, fixed number.
 The cost of proceeding without it is unknown until something goes wrong, and by then, the options are limited.